foxcpp/filedrop/README.md

 * `sqlite3` for SQLite3
 * `mysql` for MySQL

-**Note:** No SQL server support is planned.
+**Note:** No MS SQL Server support is planned.
 However if you would like to see it - PRs are welcome.

 When using filedrop as a library you are given more freedom.
 Just make